NonLulz/mini-assignment/README.md

-# mini-assignment
+# Mini-Assignment
-Mini Assignment to build a movie booking menu driven program/system in Python.
+Mini Assignment to build a movie booking menu-driven program in Python.
+This is very helpful in trying basic Python functionalities.